Congressional District # 06

 Site ResponsibilityThis site was addressed through Federal, State and County actions.
 The site has been operated and maintained by the Minnesota Pollution Control Agency (MPCA) as part of its Closed Landfill Program since 1995.

 In 1975, the landfill was closed and a 2-foot landfill cover was installed.
-In 1981, VOCs were detected in groundwater beneath the landfill and additional monitoring wells were constructed.
-In response to a Order by Consent from MPCA, beginning in 1984, Washington and Ramsey Counties installed a groundwater gradient control system to capture contaminated groundwater and a spray irrigation system to treat the water.
+In 1981, VOCs were detected in groundwater beneath the landfill, and additional monitoring wells were constructed.
+In response to an Order by Consent from MPCA, beginning in 1984, Washington and Ramsey Counties installed a groundwater gradient control system to capture contaminated groundwater, along with a spray irrigation system to treat the water.

 ContactsRemedial Project Manager, U.S. EPA